bva-shopify-discounts/32degrees/README.md

 ## Setup/Installation Requirements

 1. Make sure you have Ruby installed on your machine.
 If you are on a Mac, this comes automatically installed.
-2. Make sure you have a commandline program, such as the Terminal installed that can use ruby.
+2. Make sure you have a command line program, such as the Terminal installed that can use ruby.
-3. Using the commandline, navigate into the top level of this project folder.

 ## Using This Project

 #### Line Items Discounts (Used in the Cart)

-1. Using the commandline, navigate into the top level of this project folder.
+1. Using the command line, navigate into the top level of this project folder.
-2. Open the file `line_items/run/current_campaigns.rb` in a standard text editor such as Sublime Text, Atom or Notepad++.
+2. Open the file `line_items/run/current_campaigns.rb` in a text editor such as Sublime Text, Atom or Notepad++.
 4. Copy and paste the discount campaign template you would like to use from this readme into the file, customizing any values such as the message to display.
-5. Save the current_campaigns.rb file.
+5. Save the `current_campaigns.rb` file in its current folder.
-6. From the commandline, run `ruby build_line_items.rb`
+6. From the command line, run `ruby build_line_items.rb`
-7. This generates you a file called `line_items_discount_script.rb` in the top level of the project.
+7. This generates a file called `line_items_discount_script.rb` in the top level of the project.
 8. Go to the Shopify Admin, and click on Apps.
 Download the Script Editor if you haven't already and then click it.
-9. Click the Line Items tab, and click 'Create New Script'.
+9. Click the `Line Items` tab, and click 'Create New Script'.
 Select Blank Template.
 10. Copy and paste the entire contents of your generated `line_items_discount_script.rb` file into the new script, replacing any existing lines.
 Now you can preview, test and publish the script to your site.

 #### Shipping Discounts (Used in the Shipping step)

-Currently, there is only one type of shipping discount, so the `shipping_script.rb` file can be edited directly without having to build anything.
-Customizations explained below.
+Currently, there is only one type of shipping discount, so the `shipping_script.rb` file can be edited directly in the top level of the project folder without having to build anything.
+Customizations explained for both types of script below.

 ## Line Item Discount Campaign Templates